KB-WEB-DEVELOPMENT/inspector/README.md

 use Inspector\Controller;

 // In any of the methods you created inside your class
-$searchTerm = 'some string to be searched by PHP Reflection API classes';
+$searchTerm = 'some case-insensitive string to be searched by PHP Reflection API classes';

 // $result data type: 'string'
 $result = Controller::find($searchTerm);